thebruce/semverist/README.md

 File 1 inherits the default.txt contents from the nearest parent, in this case the minor version where we added the new default.
 File 2 remains unchanged in this merge strategy and File 3 inherits from the nearest default.txt located in a parent, which is the original default.txt we placed in the major version folder.

 ### The Semverist Object: Schoenberg Groups
 Semverist objects can utilize aribitrary groups of overrides for select objects/directories.
+This works a lot like defaults but instead of applying to every item underneath it in the hierarchy it only applies to items below it that are indicated for the group.
+For config and directories this is typically indicated inside the group object which functions fairly similarly to defaults.
+For directories groups are folders nested in the semver hierarchy including the files that belong to the group.

 ### The Semverist Object: attributes
 Named item overides applying to specific object/directories within a semver object/directory.